jmanbc/Arch_dotfiles/README.md

 # Arch_dotfiles
 My dotfiles repo

-I minly use bspwm so the i3 config is out of date but usable.
+I mainly use bspwm so the i3 config is out of date but usable.